Sanel Kapidžić

-Sanel Kapidžić (born 14 April 1990) is a Danish professional footballer who plays as a forward.
+Sanel Kapidžić (born 14 April 1990) is a Danish former professional footballer who played as a forward who is currently the assistant coach of Vatanspor.

 Career

 Born in Bosnia and Herzegovina, Kapidžić has lived in Denmark since 1992.
 He has always looked up to Zlatan Ibrahimović and hoped he can become like him one day.
 In an interview to Bosnian media, he said he would prefer to play for the Bosnia national team one day, but playing for the Denmark national team was also a choice.

 On 24 August 2012, he moved to FC Fyn.

 On 18 July 2018, Kapidžić signed for Sandnes Ulf.